justynath/rock-paper-scissors/README.md

 **Welcome Screen**

-On the welcome screen the title of the game is displayed and the user is asked to enter their name
+On the welcome screen the title of the game is displayed and the user is asked to enter their name.
 ![welcome screen](./readme-files/welcome-screen.png)

 **Reading instructions option**